Yoga for Knee Arthritis

 Real Relief: A Yoga Success Story

-Meet Robert, 68, a retired teacher whose knees used to cut his dog walks short.
-He was skeptical — “yoga is for bendy people,” he joked — until his PT suggested chair yoga.
-He tried 15-minute sessions of gentle leg lifts and knee bends, three times a week.
-Within a few weeks the morning stiffness eased; a couple of months later he was walking farther and joining a beginner class (chair close by for balance).
-“Slow and steady wins the race — and saves my knees,” he laughs. 🐢
+Meet Robert, 68, a retired teacher.
+His knees used to cut his dog walks short at the first hill.
+“Yoga’s for bendy people,” he’d joke—until his PT nudged him toward a chair class.
+He started with 15-minute sessions: gentle leg lifts, small knee bends, and plenty of breaks—three days a week.
+After a few weeks the early-morning stiffness let up; a couple of months later he was looping an extra block and even tried a beginner class (chair parked within reach).
+“Slow and steady wins the race—and saves my knees,” he says. 🐢

 Knee Arthritis Yoga Poses